nik786/kube-learn/LINKEDLN/link-ques-03.md

 # Questions and Answers

-1. What is a statefile?
-2. Where do you store the statefile?
-3. What is a null resource in Terraform?
-4. CI/CD workflow.
-5. Terraform code to deploy an EC2 instance.
-6. What will appear in the Terraform plan if you comment out a resource block?
-7. Script to find the largest and smallest elements in an array.
-8. Entry point vs CMD in a Dockerfile.
-9. Add vs Copy in Dockerfile.
-10. Describe Kubernetes architecture.
-11. Do you know Ansible?
-12. Difference between Secrets and ConfigMap in Kubernetes.
-13. Docker lifecycle.
-14. What is a ReplicaSet?
-15. Running Kubernetes in a single-node local environment.
-16. How to remove a file from Git without deleting it from the filesystem.
-17. Discovering if a Git branch has been merged.
-18. Application Load Balancer vs Network Load Balancer.
-19. What is Route53?
-20. Experience with GCP Cloud.
-21. Difference between single and multiple Jenkins pipelines.
-22. Issues of using a single pipeline vs multiple pipelines in Jenkins.
-23. Current Jenkins version.
-24. Jenkins pipeline script for Terraform deployment.
-25. Creating 10 EC2 instances with incremental values.
-26. Terminating 9 EC2 instances while keeping one running.
-27. Connecting on-premise applications to a VPC cloud.
-28. Terraform taint.
-29. Terraform refresh.
-30. What happens if console resource values are changed and Terraform apply is executed?
-31. Terraform module and its purpose.
-32. What is CloudTrail?
-33. Load Balancer and Auto Scaling.
-34. What is Databricks?
-35. What is DevOps, and how does it differ from traditional IT practices?
-36. Benefits of implementing DevOps.
-37. Description of the DevOps lifecycle.
-38. Explanation of CI/CD pipeline and its benefits.
 39. Importance of Infrastructure as Code (IaC).
 40. Tools used for configuration management and why.
 41. Managing version control in DevOps.